sebastian-software/asset-hash/readme.md

 - `encoding`: Any valid encoding for built-in digests `hex`, `base64`, `base62`, ...
 - `maxLength`: Maximum length of returned digest.
 Keep in mind that this increases collison probability.

+For supporting `xxhash` you have to install the npm module [`xxhash`](https://github.com/mscdex/node-xxhash) on your own.
+Because there are currently [issues with Node v12](https://github.com/mscdex/node-xxhash/pull/30) we decided to remove the direct dependency in this module.

 ### `getHash()`